bkrnetic/symfony-api-skeleton/README.md

-# Undabot assignment
+# Symfony 5 REST API + Docker

+Symfony skeleton for REST API application run in docker environment.
+Make sure you install docker on your machine beforehand (the setup process is not covered here).

+> **NOTICE:** `docker-compose.yml` is set up for MacOS so it might need adjustments when running on different OS.

 ## Project environment
 - Symfony 5
 - PHP 7.4
 - MySQL

-The project is meant to be run in docker environment, so make sure you install docker on your machine beforehand (the setup process is not covered here).

 ## Project setup